About Our Scholarship Donors

 Scholarship Criteria

-This award is available to graduating seniors of any South Dakota high school who are children of full time employees of North American Truck & Trailer, Inc. Graduating seniors who are not children of full time North American Truck & Trailer employees may also apply, however must be graduating from high schools in Lincoln, Minnehaha, Turner or McCook Counties.
-Successful applicants must plan to pursue a degree in business or teaching (if attending a four-year college or university) or a degree in fields related to transportation (if attending a vocational or technical school) and must show a record of participation in school activities, volunteerism and employment.
+Awarded to graduating high school seniors who are children of full time employees of North American Truck & Trailer, Inc. Graduating seniors who are not children of full time North American Truck & Trailer, Inc. employees may also apply, but must be graduating from high schools in Lincoln, Minnehaha, Turner, or McCook counties in South Dakota.
+Eligibility requirements include:

 This scholarship was established in loving memory of Sally Bertina Meyer, a 1972 graduate of Washington High School.
 Sally went on to earn an associate degree in Animal Technology from Florida’s St. Petersburg Junior College in 1977.